microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/rpi-setup.md

 You should have **3 jumper wires** with **female header** connectors wrapped with electrical tape.
 These connect to the **GROUND** pins.

-### Connect the all of the buttons except EXIT, MENU
+### Connect the all of the buttons except EXIT, MENU, RESET

 Use the Test Program to determine which header the buttons will go to.
 You can connect them randomly then use the program to reorder them: